MyPython101/PerformanceTesting/README.md

 ```bash
 python3 schedule-script.py
 ```
-Schedule script(schedule-script.py) can be used to scan and detect change in code, then run performance test if needed.
+Schedule script (schedule-script.py) can be used to scan and detect change in code, then run performance test if needed.

 ### e.
-Result
+Test Result:

 Result for the first test case 1000 user at 1.00 spawn rate.
 The result return with 0% fail rate.
 Testers can download the PDF, CVS version for data analysis.
 Web UI can also be use for monitoring with real time monitoring and interactive chart.